 Most couples begin walking on the clouds and expect that this lovey-dovey phase should continue to persist all their lives.
 Many other couples might be more practical, yet when some unexpected challenges arise, they are taken aback.

 Suddenly, the person you loved so much seems to be changing.

 As and how time flies, the relationship appears to be undergoing a huge transformation.
 But, we are somewhere stuck in the blissful nostalgia of the honeymoon phase and compare every change in the present with the past.
 This leads to further disappointment.

 But marriage is not one compartmentalized segment of our lives.
-There are distinct stages of marriage, which each couple passes through from the beginning until the end.
+There are distinct stages of the marriage cycle, which each couple passes through from the beginning until the end.

-The following are listed the seven stages of marriage.
+So, what are the 7 stages of marriage?
+The following are listed the 7 stages of marriage.

 Learning about these stages will help you understand the journey of marriage, right from the beginning till the very end.